Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 *Payments > Authorizations > Tab LIST*
 ![Void authorization transaction](../../Assets/Screenshots/Payments/Authorizations/ChangeAuthorization.png "[Capture authorization transaction]")
 You can void an authorization transaction, if you want to disable the transaction for the Actindo database.
 For example, for whatever reason the same transaction has been posted twice.
 In this case, you can void one of these transactions and continue the order process with the other transaction.
-> [Info] The payment service provider will not be informed about changing the status to "void".
+> [Info] The payment service provider will not be informed about changing the status to "Void".
 It is only done to clear the database.

 #### Prerequisites